 - Individuation (achieving personal fulfillment by becoming more fully oneself).
 My approach includes Jungian dreamwork, psychodynamic psychotherapy and collaborative discussion of your life goals

 - Consolidating psychological well-being for people in recovery from addictions and substance abuse — for instance, finding meaning or addressing issues beyond those required to maintain sobriety (for people in long-term, stable recovery)

 Psychotherapy as Collaborative Relationship

 Each person has a unique personal history and temperament.
-For this reason, I believe that it’s essential to adjust my approach to your particular needs.
-My methods include cognitive and solution-focused brief therapy, Jungian dreamwork, transpersonal therapy, psychodynamic therapy, and psychoeducation.
+For this reason, I believe that it’s essential to adjust my approach to you.
+My methods include cognitive and solution-focused brief therapy, Jungian dreamwork, transpersonal therapy, psychodynamic therapy, and education.
 But what I do is not the most important factor in making our work effective.
 The healing power of relationship is essential for psychotherapy success.